HUSTSeclab/qemu-kreit/README.md

 # QEMU-KREIT README

 This is a modified qemu based on v8.1.3, which is aimed to provided various instrumentation for binary-only kernel fuzzing, crash analysis and so on.

+Some designs and code are inspired by [QASAN](https://github.com/AFLplusplus/AFLplusplus/tree/stable/qemu_mode/libqasan).

 ## Basic Function